 WYOMISSING-READING-BERKS COUNTY UNEMPLOYMENT COMPENSATION ATTORNEY

 Unemployment compensation benefits are intended to provide a safety net for deserving people who are unemployed.
-Persons who are fired, as well as persons who quit, can receive unemployment compensation ranging from $35 to $547 per week.
-Benefits, which are taxable income, are made by debit card or direct deposit.
+Persons who are fired, as well as persons who quit, can receive unemployment compensation ranging from$35 -$547/week.
+Benefits are taxable income.
+Payments are made by debit card or direct deposit.

 Another general rule is that persons who quit are not eligible for unemployment compensation unless they quit for a “necessitous and compelling reason”.
-Again, this phrase is defined by case law, rather than by statute.
-To establish a necessitous and compelling reason for quitting, an employee must prove that he or she experienced so much pressure that he or she was compelled to quit.
-In addition, the employee must show that he or she has made a reasonable effort to preserve the employment, which is often interpreted as requiring the employee to explain the problem to the employer and give the employer a reasonable amount of time to make appropriate changes to the workplace.
-The question then becomes whether a reasonable person in the same situation would have acted as the employee acted.
+Again, the term is defined by case law, rather than by statute.
+The employee must prove that he or she experienced so much pressure that he or she was compelled to quit.
+The employee must have made a reasonable effort to preserve the employment, which often is interpreted as requiring the employee to explain the problem to the employer and given the employer a reasonable amount of time to make appropriate changes to the workplace.
+The question is whether a reasonable person in the same situation would have acted as the employee acted.

 People may file claims online or by telephone.
 If you prefer to call, please know that, generally, more calls are made to the UC Service Centers on Mondays and Tuesdays than on Wednesdays through Fridays.
 Telephone lines are open from 7:00 a.m. – 8:30 p.m.
 Mondays through Fridays, and 7:00 a.m. – 2:30 p.m. on Sundays.
 Call volumes tend to be lighter at the beginning and end of the day.
 Because claims are filed for a week at a time, it does not matter whether a claim is filed on a Monday or Friday.